Iron Fist season 2: Casting

 Finn Jones, Jessica Henwick, Tom Pelphrey, Jessica Stroup, and Sacha Dhawan reprise their roles as Danny Rand / Iron Fist, Colleen Wing, Ward Meachum, Joy Meachum, and Davos, respectively.
 They are joined in the season by Alice Eve as Mary Walker.
 Metzner had previously written a different version of Typhoid Mary for the film Elektra (2005), and was always interested in that character and well-versed in her comic story.
 Eve described her introduction in the season as an origin story that explores the mystery of the character's multiple personalities, while Loeb said, "We meet her at a certain point in her life and then cards get tipped over as you go."

 With the announcement of the season, it was revealed that Simone Missick would appear, reprising her role as Misty Knight from previous MCU Netflix series.
 This allowed for the exploration of the Daughters of the Dragon team that Wing and Knight form in the comics.
 James Chen had also joined the cast as Sam Chung, a role loosely based on the comics supporting character of the same name.

+Design

+Both Rand and Davos wear Iron Fist's signature yellow bandana-like mask during a flashback sequence depicting their training days in K'un-Lun.